MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 **Tip 3**: Use clear instructions.
 {{< /notice >}}

-## Technique #4 - Use `function` or `tools`
+## Technique #4 - Use `functions` or `tools`
-When we use `functions` or `tools` we prompt the model to provide input arguments for an actual function in a downstream manner.
+When we use `functions` or `tools` we prompt the model to provide input **arguments** for an actual function in a downstream manner.
+This is similar to what is mentioned in section 4.2 here [^6] You can use these arguments as they are (as they will be valid `JSON`) or do some further processing by doing the function calling in your logic.
+One example could be that we want to trigger certain actions or do certain formatting based on the function arguments.

 The functions will also be part of the system prompt.
 Many of the latest models have been fine-tuned to work with function calling and thus produce valid `JSON` output in that way.
 To define a function we define a `jsonSchema` as below:

 {{< highlight json "linenos=inline, style=monokai" >}}